"Ladder -- a growth hacking company" had a nice ring to it when I started my company a few years ago.

 We tried to fit in with the mainstream, so people would notice us and understand us.
 The messaging worked at first, but was it because people believed in our approach, or because the term was popular?

 Now we position ourselves exactly as we want to be described.
 Instead of jumping on the buzzword bandwagon, we put things in plain language, explaining to prospects who we are and what we do without any superfluous fluff.
-We are more than just growth hackers; we are a growth technology and services company, combining marketing with the scientific method to test new strategies and help businesses reach their goals.
+We are more than just growth hackers; Ladder is a growth technology and services company, combining marketing with the scientific method to test new strategies and help businesses reach their goals.

 No, that doesn’t sound quite as flashy as "growth hacking," but it functions in more ways than one.
 Not only do we now have more control over our own image, but we also attract higher-quality clients who know what they want and what to expect from our partnership.